A-

 Cost Of Living Quick Facts

-• The cost of living in North Branch is equal to the national average
+• The cost of living in North Branch is 3% higher than the national average

 • Minnesota general sales tax is 35% higher than the national average